 ITALIAN CHRISTMAS COOKIES

 Lovely cookies – thick and substantial!
 I like them at room temp, out of the fridge or the freezer.
 You’re going to have to decide which you prefer best.
 At room temperature, these are soft cookies.
 They have quite a different texture when frozen….very yummy too!
 This recipe can easily be doubled!
-You do not need to use as many sprinkles as I used...just a very light dusting for festive color or use a tiny 1/4 or 1/8th piece of a red and/or green Maraschino cherry or even some grated chocolate.
+You do not need to use as many sugar-free sprinkles as I used...just a very light dusting for festive color or use a tiny 1/4 or 1/8th piece of a red and/or green Maraschino cherry or even some grated chocolate instead.

 1/cup butter, softened (60 mL)